wkhere/stackless/Doc/library/io.rst

       the number actually written.
 Only one system call is made, so it is possible that only some of the data is written.

-   Note that the inherited ``readinto()`` method should not be used on :class:`FileIO` objects.

 Buffered Streams
 ----------------

-.. class:: BufferedIOBase

-   Base class for streams that support buffering.
-It inherits :class:`IOBase`.
-   There is no public constructor.

-   The main difference with :class:`RawIOBase` is that the :meth:`read` method supports omitting the *size* argument, and does not have a default implementation that defers to :meth:`readinto`.

-   In addition, :meth:`read`, :meth:`readinto`, and :meth:`write` may raise
-   :exc:`BlockingIOError` if the underlying raw stream is in non-blocking mode and not ready; unlike their raw counterparts, they will never return ``None``.

-   A typical implementation should not inherit from a :class:`RawIOBase` implementation, but wrap one like :class:`BufferedWriter` and :class:`BufferedReader`.

-   :class:`BufferedIOBase` provides or overrides these methods in addition to those from :class:`IOBase`:

-   .. method:: read([n])

-      Read and return up to *n* bytes.
-If the argument is omitted, ``None``, or negative, data is read and returned until EOF is reached.
-An empty bytes object is returned if the stream is already at EOF.

-      If the argument is positive, and the underlying raw stream is not interactive, multiple raw reads may be issued to satisfy the byte count (unless EOF is reached first).
-But for interactive raw streams, at most one raw read will be issued, and a short result does not imply that EOF is imminent.

-      A :exc:`BlockingIOError` is raised if the underlying raw stream has no data at the moment.

-   .. method:: readinto(b)

-      Read up to len(b) bytes into bytearray *b* and return the number of bytes read.

-      Like :meth:`read`, multiple reads may be issued to the underlying raw stream, unless the latter is 'interactive.'

-      A :exc:`BlockingIOError` is raised if the underlying raw stream has no data at the moment.

-   .. method:: write(b)

-      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written (never less than ``len(b)``, since if the write fails an :exc:`IOError` will be raised).

-      A :exc:`BlockingIOError` is raised if the buffer is full, and the underlying raw stream cannot accept more data at the moment.

 .. class:: BytesIO([initial_bytes])